Complete quantum-inspired framework for computational fluid dynamics: Details on the time evolution algorithm

+Along with specifying the domain, mesh size, and boundary conditions, we also need to choose the size of the time step ($\Delta t$) which affects the stability of the time integration.
 For a stable time evolution, we have to satisfy the Courant–Friedrichs–Lewy (CFL) condition~\cite{cfl_1928}.
 It states that for ($\frac{U\Delta t}{\Delta x} \leq 1$), where $U$ is the characteristic velocity, the information about the flow travels slower than the flow itself, ensuring stable numerical integration.
 We emphasize that this is only a necessary condition, but not sufficient for the stability of the algorithm.
 However, using this relationship between the temporal resolution ($\Delta t$) and spatial resolution ($\Delta x$), we can estimate an upper bound on the size of the time step.

-\subsection{Truncation of the bond dimension}
+\section{Truncation of the bond dimension}

-First, we explain the truncation of singular values for determining the virtual dimensions of the MPS encoding.
-During the time evolution, at several stages, the inter-scale correlations of the velocity field change.
-The Schmidt coefficients, or singular values, at each virtual dimension, determine the corresponding amount of inter-scale correlations.
-To achieve maximum compression, we throw away the smallest singular values such that the $l_2$-norm of the discarded singular values is below a pre-defined threshold $\varepsilon$.
-For all the cases in this work, we choose $\varepsilon=10^{-16}$.

-As defined in Sec.~\ref{subsection:MPS}, the bond dimension is defined as the maximum of all the virtual dimensions of an MPS.
-By fixing the maximum bond dimension allowed, we affect the power of compression, the runtime as well as the accuracy of the MPS solver.
-For instance, in the case of flow around a cylinder, we observe that fixing the maximum bond dimension $\rchi=30$, the mean squared error (MSE) from the original MPS is insignificant.
-In Fig.~\ref{fig:truncation}, we present the behaviour of MSE versus time.
-We note that this maximum bond dimension allowed differs from case and case and is reported as and when needed throughout the text.